ecmwf/earthkit-data/docs/guide/caching.rst

 Cache policies and locations
 ------------------------------

-The primary key to control the cache in the settings is ``cache‑policy``, which can take the following values:
+The primary key to control the cache in the settings is ``cache-policy``, which can take the following values:

-  - "user" (default)
+  - "off" (default)
   - "temporary"
-  - "off"
+  - "user"

 The cache location can be read and modified with Python (see the details below).